AngangGuo/COMP-2913/deliverables.md

 1. Create a dropdown select input with at least 5 different cities.
 When selecting one of the cities from the dropdown, the view should display the weather information for that specific city.

 1. You will need to make http requests to fetch for data.
-Documentation is here: [YAHOO!
-Weather API](https://developer.yahoo.com/weather/)
+NOTE: The Yahoo Weather Forecast API got deprecated on January 3rd, 2019.
+If you'd still like to try this project, feel free to look for alternative APIs, although you may need to read more of the documentation to get the requests to work.

 1. If you make the API request below, you will get data for the weather forecast for Vancouver, for the next few days.
 Display the forecast, with weather information, temperature, etc.